Humans have created music since before recorded history.

-A 1996 study investigated reports from Parkinson’s patients, clients who had suffered strokes, and women’s recovery after childbirth.
+A 1996 study investigated reports from Parkinson’s patients, people who had suffered strokes, and women’s recovery after childbirth.
 Listening to music, singing, and dancing were all associated with improved outcomes in all these experiences, from engaging the brain to reducing pain sensations and speeding physical recovery.

 A survey of young cancer patients in 1998 found that music therapy was a great way to manage chronic pain because music competed with the pain impulses in the central nervous system.
 Music therapists were recommended to let their clients choose music they preferred during therapy sessions as a way of expressing feelings about their experiences with cancer and treatment.